vapstack/rbi/README.md

 - The package is read-optimized.
 - Prefer batch writes over single inserts, if possible.
 - Always use limits if you do not need the whole set.
+- Not all logical branches are currently optimized.

 There is still room for optimization, but the current performance is already suitable for many workloads.